DenisDPR/content-detection/README.md

 # Aggressive Content Detectcion Library
 ### To use this library on your android project
 ### Step 1: Add the JitPack repository to your build file
+Add it in your root build.gradle at the end of repositories
 ```
   allprojects {
 	repositories {